matej-oliva/Diplomova_prace/Kanban.kanban.md

 - Přečíst literaturu o určování lokality při sběru rostlin #Knihy
   [A new methodology for the retrieval and evaluation of geographic coordinates within databases of scientific plant collections](<https://www.sciencedirect.com/science/article/abs/pii/S0143622817309803>)
 - A new methodology for the retrieval and evaluation of geographic coordinates within databases of scientific plant collections #Knihy
-- The origin and evolution of Stanford University’s design
-thinking: From product design to design thinking in innovation management
+- The origin and evolution of Stanford University’s design thinking: From product design to design thinking in innovation management #Knihy

 ## In progress